MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

 ## Finish and Execute

-- Build and Execute your Cocos Project
+- Build and Execute your Cocos Project.
   - **Dropdowns -> Debug -> Start Debugging**
     - This may prompt you to build.
     - Select **yes**.